mmacy/cosmos-python-prototype/doc/doc_guidance.md

 The `README.md` is the entry point for your SDK.
 It's the welcome mat and front door, and should provide the quickest, easiest path for getting up and running with your SDK.
 It should be as brief as possible but as complete as necessary, enabling SDK users to perform the most common operations with the least amount of friction.

-Include these sections in your README:
+Include these sections in your README.
+For a more detailed discussion of each, see the [Azure SDK README template](doc_readme_template.md).

 | Section | Description |
 | ------- | ----------- |